andaze/WebCorporate/content/services/consulting/index.en.md

 ### (1) Expert team including AI experts will verify the effectiveness of the new system.

-Andaz, which has been in charge of system development for various industries and companies, provides PoC services based on our know-how cultivated in big data and AI development through our shared team of specialists in each field.
+Andaze, which has been in charge of system development for various industries and companies, provides PoC services based on our know-how cultivated in big data and AI development through our shared team of specialists in each field.

-Andaz's shared team of specialists in each field provides PoC services based on our expertise in big data and AI development.
+Andaze's shared team of specialists in each field provides PoC services based on our expertise in big data and AI development.
 To avoid "PoC fatigue," in which repeated PoCs fail to lead to production development, we propose feasible PoCs that are cost-effective and justify the investment, based on a preliminary discussion of your issues, goals, and technologies to be applied.

 As a Microsoft certified Gold Partner, we are able to meet your potential needs and expectations.